Table of Contents

 Muscular young or middle-aged adults may have more creatinine in their blood than the norm for the general population.
 Elderly persons, on the other hand, may have less creatinine in their blood than the norm.
 Infants have normal levels of about 0.2 or more, depending on their muscle development.
 In people with malnutrition, severe weight loss, and long standing illnesses, the muscle mass tends to diminish over time and, therefore, their creatinine level may be lower than expected for their age.

 A person with only one kidney may have a normal level of about 1.8 or 1.9.
-Creatinine levels that reach 2.0 or more in babies and 10.0 or more in adults may indicate severe kidney impairment and the need for a dialysis machine to remove wastes from the blood.
+Creatinine levels that reach 2.0 or more in babies and 5.0 or more in adults may indicate severe kidney impairment.
+The need for a dialysis machine to remove wastes from the blood is based upon several considerations including the BUN, creatinine level, the potassium level and how much fluid the patient is retaining.